 At the Hambo Bob O’Connell gave new meaning to the term regular.
 You could set your watch by his arrival and departure during the morning and afternoon sessions.
 Fortunately, except for a few metres, it was a straight line from his home at 90 Mount Peter Road to the Hambo.
 Drink driving was not the concern back then it became later and some said his old Toyota Corolla knew the journey that well that it would have driven itself to the pub and back regardless of whether he was at the wheel or not.

-Bob and May were never able to wed as Bob had left his Catholic wife who would never divorce and May never heard from the degenerate McKinnon, to officially divorce him.
+Bob and May were not able to wed, because Bob had left his Catholic wife who would never divorce him, and May never heard from the degenerate McKinnon, in order to officially divorce him.
 So my mother Marion was born out of wedlock in 1937.
-However, Marion was a caring and giving woman, so in its wisdom the world withheld the adjective bastard, only to apply it metaphorically to me as I took on the world on my own terms, using an approach learnt from observing a small white haired boy at Hambledon State School.

 Oppression of the Traditional Owners

 The early European arrivals to the Far North had no understanding of the history of the aboriginal people or their place in the landscape.
 Inhabitants of the area for thousands of years, they were more than occupiers of the land they were part of the landscape in a way that the new arrivals could never comprehend.
 Their movements across the region gave them access to the natural bounty they needed to maintain health and nutrition and the land they needed to maintain their stories and ancient cultural practices.

 In our hometown of Edmonton, the aboriginal inhabitants, later to be recognised as the traditional owners, were and remain the Yidinji people.
 As with all aboriginal people the relationship with the land had evolved over thousands of years.
 They considered themselves part of the land and the land to be part of them.
 This connection was not just practical it was deeply spiritual.